FAIR Tax Guide

 Best IRS Donation Appraisal Services for Art and Antiques - FAIR online appraisal guide illustration

-• Check before ordering: whether the property type, value level, filing timeline, and advisor expectations fit an online-first report.
+• Check before ordering: property type, value level, filing timeline, report format, and advisor expectations.

-A local or regional specialist can be the better choice when inspection, collection scale, or specialized handling matters more than speed.
+A local or regional specialist can be safer when inspection, collection scale, specialist handling, or category depth matters more than speed.

-• Use this path for large collections, unusual materials, high-value assignments, or items that require close physical condition review.
+• Use this path for large collections, unusual materials, high-value assignments, or objects that need close physical condition review.

 • Screen for category experience, report standards, non-contingent fees, and independence from the donor and donee.